aui3/FSND-Project-3/README.md

 3. Copy all source files from the project here.

-4. Set up the data base to for the project by connecting to psql.
-At the command prompt type:

-	e) <b>psql</b>

-5. To set up the database and views at the command prompt run
+4. To set up the database and views at the command prompt run

 	f) <b>python database_setup.py</b>

-6. Populate the database with some entries:
+5. Populate the database with some entries:
 	g) <b>python lotsofbookmarks.py</b>

-7. Install <b>cloudinary</b> [Using Cloudinary's image services to take a screen shot of the bookmark site.
+6. Install <b>cloudinary</b> [Using Cloudinary's image services to take a screen shot of the bookmark site.
 The image url is saved in the database while the image itself is hosted with Coudinary]
 	h) <b>sudo pip install cloudinart</b>

-8. Install <b>beautifulsoup</b> [Using this python library to extract the title of a webpage that has to be added as a bookmark.
+7. Install <b>beautifulsoup</b> [Using this python library to extract the title of a webpage that has to be added as a bookmark.
 The library parses through the html of a given webpage]
 	i) <b>sudo pip install beautifulsoup</b>

-9. Run the project
+8. Run the project
 	j) <b> python project.py</b>

-8. To view the project, open the broswer at
+9. To view the project, open the broswer at

 	g) <b>http://localhost:5000</b>

+10. Quit by pressing Ctrl + C